Te Kura Toi Tangata Māori Mentoring Unit

 Meet the team

-Tēnā koutou, tēnā tātou katoa.
-I’m a mother of four boys and am currently writing up my SPLS PhD thesis which focuses on answering the question: How might the extracurricular activity patterns and narratives of successful young Māori men inform parents raising young Māori boys?
-I’ve worked as an event manager, for Les Mills, the New Zealand Institute of Sport, the Ministry of Women’s Affairs, in radio and promotions, and different tribal organisations.
+Waitaha-a-Hei; Tūhourangi-ki-Otukawa MSpLS (1st class Hons); BLS (1st class Hons) Tēnā koutou, tēnā tātou katoa.
+I’m a mother of four boys and am currently writing up my SpLS PhD thesis which focuses on answering the question: How might the extracurricular activity patterns and narratives of successful young Māori men inform parents raising young Māori boys?
+I’ve worked as a contract event manager, for Les Mills, the New Zealand Institute of Sport, the Ministry of Women’s Affairs, in radio, and for different tribal organisations.
 When supporting students I focus a lot on comprehension and assignment structure.
 Pai Marire

 Access to course books & readings – pukapuka parapara